-Eating is important.
 Food gives our bodies the energy we need to function.
-For many people, changing eating habits is very difficult.
+For many people, changing eating habits is very hard.

-You may have practiced some habits so long, you may not even realize that they are unhealthy; or they simply have become part of your lifestyle, and you do them without much thought.
+You may have had certain eating habits for so long that you do not realize they are unhealthy.
+Or, your habits have become part of your daily life, so you don't think much about them.

-At the end of the week, review your journal and look at your eating habits.
-Try to decide which habits you want to change.
-Remember small steps to change lead to more long-term changes.
+Remember, small steps toward change lead to more success in making long-term changes.
 Try not to overwhelm yourself with too many goals.

-Look at your journal and circle the common triggers.
-Some of them might be:
+Look at your journal and circle any regular or repetitive triggers.
+Some of these might be:

-Start by focusing on the one or two triggers that occurred the most often during your week.
-Is there something you could do to avoid these triggers?
+Start by focusing on one or two triggers that occur most often during your week.
+Think about what you can do to avoid those triggers, such as:

 Eat only when you are hungry.